 You also cannot force someone into rehab.
 An addict who refuses treatment must decide they want to recover to take the next step toward successful addiction treatment.

 Finally, know that help is always available.
-Once your loved one is ready to move forward, the team at Gateway Foundation will be with them every step of the way with an individualized program to address their specific needs.
+Once your loved one is ready to move forward, the team at Gateway will be with them every step of the way with an individualized program to address their specific needs.
 Contact us today to learn more.